kubeshop/testkube/docs/docs/articles/creating-tests.md

 ### Redefining the Prebuilt Executor Command and Arguments

 Each of Testkube Prebuilt executors has a default command and arguments it uses to execute the test.
-They are provided as a part of Executor CRD and can be either overidden or appended during test creation or execution, for example:
+They are provided as a part of Executor CRD and can be either overridden, replaced, or appended during test creation or execution, for example:

 ```sh
 testkube create test --name maven-example-test --git-uri https://github.com/kubeshop/testkube-executor-maven.git --git-path examples/hello-maven --type maven/test --git-branch main --command "mvn" --args-mode "override" --executor-args="--settings <settingsFile> <goalName> -Duser.home <mavenHome>"